"God's Heart for the Lost"

 "I Will Pour Out My Spirit On All Flesh”

-Sunday and several thousand people are suddenly drawn to the spiritual phenomena exploding in the upper room: the sound of rushing wind and flaming tongues of fire.
-Peter rose and proclaimed to the crowd below the significance of what they were observing.
+it is Pentecost Sunday and several thousand people are suddenly drawn to the spiritual phenomena exploding in the upper room: the sound of rushing wind and flaming tongues of fire.
+Peter rose and proclaimed to the crowd below the significance of what they

-and fire, and vapor of smoke.
+and vapor of smoke.
 The sun shall be turned into darkness, and the moon into blood, before the great and glorious day of the Lord shall come.
 And it shall be, that everyone who calls on the name of the Lord shall be saved.'"
-(Acts 2:17-21, emphasis
+(Acts 2:17-21, emphasis mine)

 So, looking at Peter's proclamation in Acts, let's study not only what happened, but what the Word of God clearly declares still awaits us.